 Twice a month St Patrick’s Courtyard Coffee Shop provides a guided tour of the St Patrick’s site, where this rich history is outlined in association with the various heritage buildings.

-The tours normally take place every first and third Monday of each month, commencing at 10.15am.
+The tours normally take place every first and third Monday of each month.
+Meeting within the courtyard or inside the coffee shop, the tour commences at 10.15 a.m. to finish at 11.45 a.m.

 Bookings are essential